DevSidd2006/postal/README.md

   <img src="https://img.shields.io/badge/DOCKER-2496ED?style=for-the-badge&logo=docker&logoColor=white" alt="Docker" />
 </p>

-Relay is an open-source AI coding agent that runs in your terminal.
+Relay, an open-source AI coding agent that runs in your terminal.
 It connects to LLMs through OpenRouter, reads and edits your code with a built-in tool set, runs shell commands, and streams everything through a full-screen TUI.

 <p align="center">
   <img src="assets/demo_smooth.gif" alt="Relay planning and executing a multi-step task in the terminal" width="100%" />